bytebase/bytebase.com-old/content/docs/administration/sso/overview.md

 ## Sign in with SSO

-Once a valid SSO has been created, the user can quickly log in via the button in sign in page.
+Once a valid SSO has been created, the user can choose the configured SSO provider to sign in.

 ![sign-in-with-github](/static/docs/administration/sso/sign-in-with-github.webp)